eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 Next, we added lockAtMostFor to specify how long the lock should be kept in case the executing node dies.
 Using “PT14M” means that it will be locked for no longer than 14 minutes.

 In normal situations, ShedLock releases the lock directly after the task finishes.
-Now, we didn’t have to do that because there is a default provided in @EnableSchedulerLock, but we’ve chosen to override that here.
+We didn’t have to do that because a default is provided in @EnableSchedulerLock, but we’ve chosen to override that here.

 5. Conclusion